 5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex I) whilst maintaining the correct direction of arrival for the test signal.

-6) Measure the absolute power of the assigned channel frequency and the (adjacent channel frequency).
+6) Measure the absolute power of the assigned channel frequency and the adjacent channel frequency.